zencart/documentation/content/user/admin_pages/tools/define_pages.md

 ![Define Pages Editor](/images/define_pages_editor.png)

 Define pages content and links to define pages may be enabled or disabled in [Admin > Configuration > Define Page Status ](/user/admin_pages/configuration/configuration_definepagestatus/).

+Define pages are one of many ways of [adding content to your site](/user/customizing/add_pages/).